EPI-USE-Labs/supergrid.js/README.md

 ## Layout

-Each block has a x-position, a y-position and a width.
+Each block has a x-position, a y-position, a width and an optional height.
 The x-position and width is in columns.
 The y-position is unit-less and only the relative y-positions between blocks matter.
+The height is in pixels.
 If the y-position of a block is larger than another block's then it will be placed below that block.
 If they are the same and they overlap on the x-axis then the block with the larger x-position is placed below the other block.
-If they still tie then there order in the html is used to determine which is placed below the other.
+If they still tie then their order in the html is used to determine their order.

 ## Fixed-height vs Dynamic-height blocks